 Key point: Some Vets take advantage of the deep attachment you have to your pet to get the most money out of you.

-Our Recommendation: If your Vet hits you up with the expensive dog food proposition, exit immediately.
+Our Recommendation: If your Vet hits you up with the expensive dog food proposition, tell them you'll think about it.
 If other clues pop up, consider finding another Vet.

 Second Clue – Birth Control: Most Vets will strongly recommend you to have your Golden spayed or neutered between 6 and 8 months of age.
 Why?
 Because they have partnered with the ASPCA to help control the dog population and reduce the number of euthanizations that are performed in animal shelters and dog rescues on a regular basis.
 Seems like a noble cause, right?
 But what they don’t tell you is that early spaying and neutering increases the chances of lymphoma, leukemia, cardiomyopathy, bone disease, dysplasia, and various other cancers by 25 percent (especially in Golden Retrievers).
 This significant increase in health issues is caused by the absence of hormones which are vital during the growing stage of puppies.
 Spaying and neutering removes the production of hormones altogether from a puppy.
 However from a Vet's perspective, it is believed that this is an acceptable compromise in order to control the dog population in shelters and rescues.
 Connect the dots… if your Golden is prone to a 25 percent increase in health issues as it grows older, who is going to profit from this?